zhenhu9/Git-Notes/Git-Notes.md

 **2. Basic Operations of Four Status and Three Areas**

 ```
-adD		/* Add file contents to the index (staging area).
+add		/* Add file contents to the index (staging area).

 commit			/* Record changes to the repository.
        -v, --verbose	/* Show unified diff in commit message template.